 - Indicate a serious interest in learning about the United States and Southeast Asia as a region;

-- Have a commitment to return to their home country to apply leadership skills and training to benefit their community, country, or the region of Southeast Asia; and
+- Have a commitment to return to Singapore to apply leadership skills and training to benefit their community, country, or the region of Southeast Asia;

 - Have little or no prior study or travel experience in the United States.

-PROGRAM DESCRIPTION AND THEMES:
+PROGRAM DESCRIPTIONS AND THEMES:

-The YSEALI Academic Fellowship on Civic Engagement will provide Fellows with an overview of how citizens have shaped U.S. history, government, and society both as individuals and groups.
+The YSEALI AFP on Civic Engagement will provide Fellows with an overview of how citizens have shaped U.S. history, government, and society both as individuals and groups.
 The Fellowship will define civic engagement, examine its development in the United States, and explore topics such as active citizenship, community building, economic development, grassroots activism, and volunteerism.
 Other topics such as civil rights, social justice, entrepreneurship, ethics, leadership, and media will be discussed.

-The YSEALI Academic Fellowship on Environmental Issues will explore the role that environmental policy has played in the economic and political development of the United States.
+Fellows will explore the role that environmental policy has played in the economic and political development of the United States.
 The Fellowship will use experiential learning techniques to expose participants to current themes in the field, including climate change, sustainable development/sustainable agricultural practices, food security, ecotourism, renewable energy generation, and water management and treatment.
 Fellows will explore the issues from numerous angles: local grassroots activism and civic initiatives, impacts on marginalized communities, private sector approaches, global multilateral efforts, and federal government policies and regulation.

 SOCIAL ENTREPRENEURSHIP AND ECONOMIC DEVELOPMENT

-Topics include, but are not limited to, trade; investment; financial literacy; banking; microfinance; organizational development and management; grant writing; innovation; emerging markets and risk analysis; strategic business planning; corporate social responsibility; and, women and minorities in entrepreneurship.
-Students will also have the opportunity to meet with community leaders, entrepreneurs, and representatives of nonprofit organizations.
+Topics include, but are not limited to, trade; investment; financial literacy; banking; microfinance; organizational development and management; grant writing; innovation; emerging markets and risk analysis; strategic business planning; corporate social responsibility; and women and minorities in entrepreneurship.
+Fellows will also meet with community leaders, entrepreneurs, and representatives of nonprofit organizations.
 The University of Connecticut and the University of Texas-Austin will each conduct and host one Institute.

 FREQUENTLY ASKED QUESTIONS (FAQs)